kapil93/kapil93.github.io/_projects/2016-07-20-tic-tac-toe.markdown

 + The tic tac toe board is a single custom view supporting various animations like click and board clearing animations
 + There are three selection screens in which player mode, sign, and first turn can be selected

-This was my first Android app :), but of course I keep modifying the code from time to time
+This was my first Android app :), but of course I keep modifying the code from time to time.